 Company is continuously endeavoring to maintain highest standards of internal control designed to provide adequate assurance on the efficiency of operations and security of its assets.
 The adequacy and effectiveness of the internal control across various activities, as well as compliance with laid-down systems and policies are comprehensively and frequently monitored by management at all levels of the organization, internal and statutory auditors and based on the experience gained and suggestions received, if any, these are updated, modified and accordingly implemented.
+These systems are adequate to address the current needs and are regularly updated to align with industry best practices.

 The Audit Committee of the Board of Directors also reviews these matters from time to time during their meetings.